Electron Microbeam & X-Ray Diffraction Facility (EMXDF)

 Quantitative Analysis by Powder X-Ray Diffraction (Rietveld)

-Samples submitted for Rietveld analysis should consist of 5-10g of pulped material with a particle size less than 420um (40 mesh).
+Standard samples submitted for quantitative Rietveld analysis should consist of 5-10g of dry, pulped, homogeneous material with a particle size less than 420µm (40 mesh).
+Please inquire for small sample sizes, non-mineral samples, or other PXRD methods.

 Electron Probe Microanalysis

-Samples for the microprobe should be either polished thin/thick sections, or polished pucks.
+Samples for the electron microprobe should have a highly polished “mirror” surface (at or better than 1 micron).
+We can accommodate thin/thick sections, or polished pucks (25mm or 32 mm).
 Pucks of 25mm diameter are preferred.
 Samples should be submitted uncoated, and a carbon coating will be applied in-house.

 Scanning Electron Microscopy

-Samples for the SEM should be clean and dry, free of any oils or contaminants.
-Our system readily accepts small grains of material or flat sections, but does not accommodate tall or heavy samples particularly well.
+Samples for the SEM should be clean and dry, and free of any oils or contaminants.
+Our system readily accepts small grains of material or flat sections, but can only accommodate samples up to 300mm in diameter and 5kg.

 Electron microprobe